JamieBort/Learning-Directory/Meta/templates/readme_templates/repo_directory_readme_template.md

 Theres a need for use cases somewhere.

-TODO: think about this. -->
+TODO: Think about this. -->

 <!-- ## Table Of Contents NOTE: For when I start to add them.
 See https://github.com/JamieBort/Learning-Directory/issues/254 -->